 Bayco adheres to the voluntary ANSI/NEMA FL 1 flashlight standard that allows consumers to make better comparisons of flashlights between manufacturers.
 These standards are not perfect and often misunderstood.
 Jump down to the testing section for additional information on how this light performs.

 I was immediately drawn to this light due to its very compact nature.
 I like to carry a flashlight everywhere I go.
-In cargo shorts, I will typically carry a Pro Tac HL, but for most everything else, I have been using the Streamlight Pro Tac 2AAA.
+In cargo shorts, I will typically carry a Pro Tac HL (Note: More recently, I’ve swapped for the SureFire G2X flashlight.)
 Since the MT-210 has a higher output rating (more below) at about half the size, I was very interested in trying it out.

 The flashlight tucks very neatly into the corner of a jeans pocket, and I found that it did not get in the way of my normal use of the pocket.
 I could reach in and grab something without getting hung up on the light.